-Lewis & Clark Law School students and alumni are strongly encouraged to consider concluding their legal education with a post-graduate judicial clerkship.
-A judicial clerkship is one of the most prestigious jobs available to a law school graduate.
+Lewis & Clark Law School students and alumni are encouraged to consider concluding their legal education with a post-graduate judicial clerkship.
+A judicial clerkship is one of the most prestigious and fascinating jobs available to a law school graduate.
 A judicial clerkship offers an unparalleled opportunity to engage meaningfully with novel legal issues, to learn from observing lawyers “in action,” and to develop as a writer and legal thinker with an experienced mentor as a guide.
 Many clerks find that their experience behind the bench and ensuing relationship with a judge bolsters the strength of their candidacy for post-clerkship positions with law firms, public interest organizations, and public-sector employers.

-For more information about judicial clerkships, students and alumni should schedule an appointment with Career Services’ staff.
+For more information about judicial clerkships, students and alumni should schedule an appointment with Alice Emerson, Director of Public Interest Law.

 Federal Judicial Clerkships

 Online System for Clerkship Application and Review (OSCAR): Official website maintained by the Administrative Office of the Federal Courts on behalf of the Federal Judiciary where judges post open clerkship positions, applicants upload application materials, and recommenders upload letters of recommendation.
 See The OSCAR Applicant Prep Kit.